 Windows may be designed for touchscreens, but thanks to a slew of keyboard shortcuts it's easy to bypass touch and use a just keyboard and mouse.
 These shortcuts let you do things on your computer by using keys instead of clicking on drop down menus and can save you a bit of time and effort.

-Here are some good ones to remember, along with several important carry-overs from Windows 7.
+Here are some good ones to remember, along with several important carry-overs you may remember from Windows 7.
 These are the ones we believe are useful, of the dozens and dozens available, to the broadest range of users.
 You can find the full set of Windows 8 keyboard shortcuts on Microsoft.com.

 Shortcuts when editing documents

 Ctrl + A — Select all items in a document or window